vdclab/gene_presence_abscence/Readme.md

 ```
 module load conda
 ```
-:warning: ** This step will be necessary each time you want to use sORTholog on HiPergator. ** After that the step are the same as in [Step 1: install Snakemake and Snakedeploy](#step-1-install-snakemake-and-snakedeploy), [Step 2: deploy workflow](#step-2-deploy-workflow), and [Step 3: configure workflow](#step-3-configure-workflow).
+:warning: **This step will be necessary each time you want to use sORTholog on HiPergator.**
+After that the step are the same as in [Step 1: install Snakemake and Snakedeploy](#step-1-install-snakemake-and-snakedeploy), [Step 2: deploy workflow](#step-2-deploy-workflow), and [Step 3: configure workflow](#step-3-configure-workflow).

 <br />
----

 <a id="step-c3-configure-slurm"></a>
 ### Step C3: configure slurm